 The Canadian Arabic Orchestra ("The Orchestra") was incorporated under the Corporations Act in the province of Ontario on April 1, 2015.
-The primary objectives of the organization are:
+The Orchestra obtained its charity status on September 1, 2018.
+The primary objectives of the Orchestra are:

-- Maintain a concert orchestra to: - Revive Arabic music in Canada and North America; - Provide education on music and culture; - Promote multicultural understanding in Canada; - \circ $\;$ Combine the Western and Eastern musical worlds; and - Introduce new musicians, composers and contemporary works of art. - Create opportunities for young artists and newcomers to Canada to perform in a professional musical environment; - Provide community service concerts for various groups, organizations, senior homes and hospitals; - Provide a platform for musicians from different backgrounds to interact and exchange talent; and - Advance knowledge and appreciation of concert music and the musical arts.
+- Maintain a concert Orchestra to: - o Revive Arabic music in Canada and North America; - Provide education on music and culture; - Promote multicultural understanding in Canada; - Combine the Western and Eastern musical worlds; and - Introduce new musicians, composers and contemporary works of art. - Create opportunities for young artists and newcomers to Canada to perform in a professional musical environment; - Provide community service concerts for various groups, organizations, senior homes and hospitals; - · Provide a platform for musicians from different backgrounds to interact and exchange talent; and - Advance knowledge and appreciation of concert music and the musical arts.